 Care of pigmented leather is easy as it is resistant to vapors indulging upholstery.
 A damp cloth can be used to remove the stains.
 And a normal DIY leather conditioner can be used to condition it.

-The pigmented leather is a durable type of leather that is used in many items such as leather jackets, sofa’s, couches, belts, wallets, and automobile seats.
+The pigmented leather is a durable type of leather that is used in many items such as custom leather jackets, sofa’s, couches, belts, wallets, and automobile seats.
 Due to its topcoat pigmentation, the leather is easy to maintain.
 And also resists fades and scuffs.